University Academic Calendar

 The Office of Admissions processes applications for graduate and undergraduate students at UTHSC.
 The Office of Admissions receives the applicants’ supporting materials (transcripts, recommendation forms, proposed plans of study forms, etc.), reviews transcripts for satisfactory completion of program prerequisites, creates electronic files containing all submitted application materials, and conducts campus tours for prospective students and their families.
 The Office of Admissions staff supports the efforts of the admissions teams in our six colleges to aid their decision-making process regarding applicants to individual academic programs.
 For additional information, please visit our website at: http://uthsc.edu/admissions/.

-Eligibility Verification Procedure
+Eligibility Verification for Entitlements Act Procedure

 Read more about the UTHSC Policy for Eligibility Verification at